Why You Might Not Need a Living Trust

 Are You Married?

-If you are married, and you and your spouse plan to leave the bulk of your property to one another, there is less reason to obsess about avoiding probate at an early age.
-If, like many couples, you own your big assets together, probate won't be necessary for those assets.
+If you're married, and you and your spouse plan to leave the bulk of your property to one another, there is less reason to obsess about avoiding probate at an early age.
+If, like many couples, you own your big assets together, probate won't be necessary for those assets—unless you both die at the same time.
 And for other property, most states let surviving spouses use expedited probate procedures that are faster and cheaper than standard probate.

 Next Steps